banderson623/banderson623.github.com/_posts/2013-05-28-serving-from-github.md

 I've use the beautiful [Proxima Nova](https://typekit.com/fonts/proxima-nova) font from  [TypeKit](https://typekit.com/).

-If you get stuck you can this site in my [public github repository](https://github.com/banderson623/banderson623.github.com).
+If you get stuck you can view this site in my [public github repository](https://github.com/banderson623/banderson623.github.com).

 [^1]: I started out thinking I would host it on [SquareSpace](http://www.squarespace.com/), but the tinker-er, in me wanted more control over every silly detail.